bytecodealliance/wasi-rs/README.md

 * `wasm32-unknown-unknown` - do not use this crate because this target indicates that WASI is not desired.
-* `wasm32-wasi` or `wasm32-wasip1` - this target has been present in Rust for
+* `wasm32-wasip1` - this target has been present in Rust for quite some time and was previously known as `wasm32-wasi`.
-  quite some time and is recently being renamed from `wasm32-wasi` to `wasm32-wasip1`.
-The two targets have the same definition, it's just the name that's changing.
 For this target you probably want the 0.11.0 track of this crate.
 * `wasm32-wasip2` - this target is a recent addition to rustc (as of the time of this writing it's not merged yet into rustc).
 This is what the 0.12.0 version of the crate is intended for.

-Note that if you use `wasm32-wasi` or `wasm32-wasip1` it's not necessarily guaranteed you want 0.11.0 of this crate.
+Note that if you use `wasm32-wasip1` it's not necessarily guaranteed you want 0.11.0 of this crate.
 If your users are producing components then you probably want 0.12.0 instead.
 If you don't know what your users are producing then you should probably stick with 0.11.0.

 Long story short, it's a bit complicated.
 We're in a transition period from WASIp1 to WASIp2 and things aren't going to be perfect every step of the way, so